shubhambhatnag/ROS-Manager/README.md

 1. **Build and Start the Docker Containers**

-   Navigate to the root directory of the project and run:
+   Navigate to the root directory of the project and run (Make sure docker is running):